tcltk/tcl/doc/markdown/http.md

 : Pass an specific local address to the underlying [socket] call in case multiple interfaces are available.

 **-progress** *callback*
 : If the **-progress** option is present, then the *callback* is made after each transfer of data from the URL.
 The value of *callback* is expanded, an additional three arguments are added, and the resulting command is evaluated.
 The three additional arguments are: the *token* returned from **::http::geturl**, the expected total size of the contents from the **Content-Length** response header, and the current number of bytes transferred so far.
-The token is the name of a global array that is described in the **STATE ARRAY** section.
+The token is the name of a global array that is described in the [State array] section.
 The expected total size may be unknown, in which case zero is passed to the callback.
 Here is a template for the progress callback:

     ```
     proc httpProgress {token total current} {